shieldytg/bot/docs/documentation/commands.md

 # Create a command

-LibreGroupHelp offers multi-language command support, when the user sends a command LGH will try to resolve the command trying first to translate the raw one to the command code (usually starting with `COMMAND_`), then, if registered, their function will be ran
+Shieldy offers multi-language command support, when the user sends a command LGH will try to resolve the command trying first to translate the raw one to the command code (usually starting with `COMMAND_`), then, if registered, their function will be ran

 ## Create command lang-code